bacpack-system/bacpack-system.github.io/docs/example_usage.md

 The `curl` Package can now be used as a dependency for projects.

-## Add Package to a project build
+## Add Package to a Project

-The [example project](https://github.com/bacpack-system/example-project) will be built in the following steps.
-The project uses `curl` Package built in previous steps as a dependency.
+The [example Project](https://github.com/bacpack-system/example-project) will be built in the following steps.
+The Project uses `curl` Package built in previous steps as a dependency.

 ### Install cmakelib